 In many ways, getting a new puppy is just like having a baby in the house.
 They are cute and fun to cuddle or play with, but also poop a lot and throw occasional tantrums.
 Everyone has heard horror stories about parents kept awake all night by an unhappy baby.
-Luckily for you, getting a puppy to sleep through the night is usually pretty easy!
+Luckily for you, how to get a puppy to sleep through the night is usually pretty easy!

 Like their human counterparts, dogs are most active during the day and naturally prefer to sleep at night.
 Even if they take frequent naps, they will still usually go into a deep, extended sleep at night.
-Your puppy will already be started on this activity cycle when he comes home, although like other baby animals, he may not be able to hold his bladder very well at first.
+Your puppy will already be started on this activity cycle when they come home, although like other baby animals, they may not be able to hold their bladder very well at first.

 What To Expect On Your Puppy’s First Night Home

 Your puppy’s first night home will probably go one of two ways:

-- He will be totally exhausted from the excitement of the day and go right to sleep, or
+- They will be totally exhausted from the excitement of the day and go right to sleep, or

-- He will have trouble settling in.
+- They will have trouble settling in.
 Moving to a new home with strangers is a stressful event, even if all introductions go smoothly.

-Ask your dog's breeder, foster family or rescue organization for a toy, towel or small blanket that smells like your puppy’s mother and siblings to put in his dog crate at bedtime.
-These familiar scents will help him to relax and settle in.
+Ask your dog's breeder, foster family or rescue organization for a toy, towel or small blanket that smells like your puppy’s mother/siblings or previous home to put in their dog crate at bedtime.
+These familiar scents will help them to relax and settle in.
 Get more crate training tips here.

-The younger your puppy is, the less likely it will be that he is able to sleep all the way through the night at first.
-Dogs don’t like to soil the areas where they sleep, so if your puppy needs a trip outside during the night, he will start to fuss and cry.
-When you hear him crying, take him outside for a short walk, then bring him back inside and put him back in his crate.
+The younger your puppy is, the less likely it will be that they are able to sleep all the way through the night at first.
+Dogs don’t like to soil the areas where they sleep, so if your puppy needs a trip outside during the night, they will start to fuss and cry.
+When you hear them crying, take them outside for a short walk, then bring them back inside and put them back in their crate.
 Most puppies consistently sleep through the night by 3 or 4 months of age until they're ready for a dog bed.